 You serve as an inspiration for others to seek the unfamiliar and embrace change.
 The growth that the risks you take have brought you is very inspiring to those who may feel stuck in their ways.

-When reversed, people may still say “I would never do that” when they hear of your risks, but as opposed to feeling moved to action by you, they may see what you do as repetitive and foolish.
-On the other hand they may see you as too timid
+People may still say “I would never do that” when they hear of your risks, but as opposed to feeling moved to action by you, they may see what you do as repetitive and foolish.
+On the other hand, they may see you as too timid.

 Death doesn’t have to mean the end of a relationship.